 The company said in its second-quarter report last month that it saw a mid single-digit decline in Russian sales volumes and recorded a loss of $25 million related to restructuring its Russian juice operations.

 It had earlier predicted that volume growth in Russia would slow to "mid single digits" this year after high single digit volume growth previously.

-According to Kommersant, Coca-Cola is one of the biggest advertisers in Russia with annual spending of 2.5 billion rubles ($69 million), while rival Pepsico spent some 7 billion rubles on promotions in Russian media last year.
+According to Kommersant, Coca-Cola is one of the biggest advertisers in Russia with annual spending of 2.5 billion roubles ($69 million), while rival Pepsico spent some 7 billion roubles on promotions in Russian media last year.